open-telemetry/opentelemetry-cpp/DEPRECATED.md

 To have an up to date build, projects are encouraged to use up to date versions of third party libraries, to benefit from bug fixes.

-Now, many third party now deliver new versions that require C++14, bug fixes releases for C++11 are no longer available.
+Now, many third party deliver new versions that require C++14, bug fixes releases for C++11 are no longer available.

 In particular, the following libraries: